 If you have a health insurance policy, it’s a good idea to review your cover regularly and check whether there might be a better deal out there that you could apply for.

-In this article, we discuss when you might want to think about reviewing your health insurance policy, and the reasons why you might want to switch.
+In this article, we discuss when you might want to think about reviewing your health insurance policy, and look at some of the reasons why you might want to switch.

 When is the best time to review my health insurance policy?